Chris Brown: 20202023: Breezy

 On September 4, 2022, Brown won international artiste of the year at the 15th annual Headies awards.
-The category is designed for non-African artists or groups with outstanding achievements and impact on Afrobeats.
-In the summer of 2022, his song "Under the Influence", contained in the extended edition of his 2019 album Indigo, went viral on the TikTok platform, giving the song great commercial success globally.
-With "Under the Influence", Brown became the first R&B singer in history to chart over fifty top 40 hits on the Billboard Hot 100 chart.
-On October 14, 2022, Brown appeared as a special guest at Usher's Las Vegas Residency to perform few songs.
-At the end of his performance Usher told Brown: "You're a legend.
+The category is designed for non-African artists or groups with achievements and impact on Afrobeats.
+In summer 2022, his song "Under the Influence", included in the extended edition of his 2019 album Indigo, went viral on TikTok, achieving significant commercial success globally.
+With "Under the Influence", Brown became the first R&B singer to chart over fifty top‑40 hits on the Billboard Hot 100.
+On October 14, Brown appeared as a special guest at Usher's Las Vegas Residency to perform few songs.
+Usher told Brown: "You're a legend.
 We love you and we gon' continue to keep lifting you up".
-On November 16, 2022, Brown released two Christmas themed songs, "No Time Like Christmas" and "It's Giving Christmas".
-On November 18, 2022, Brown took to his Instagram page to announce that the American Music Awards had canceled his scheduled tribute performance to Michael Jackson in celebration of the 40th anniversary of the 1982 album Thriller.
-Brown also shared rehearsal footage of the cancelled tribute and stated the performance was cancelled for unknown reasons.
-The cancelled tribute prompted backlash against the AMAs from fans and industry peers alike.
-Jermaine Dupri stated the decision to pull the tribute signals something grave for celebration of Black music stating that "If the American Music Awards canceled the Chris Brown performance, then that means they canceled the 40th anniversary of Thriller.
+On November 16, 2022, Brown released two Christmas-themed songs: "No Time Like Christmas" and "It's Giving Christmas".

+On November 18, Brown announced that the American Music Awards had canceled his tribute performance to Michael Jackson for the 40th anniversary of Thriller.
+Brown shared rehearsal footage of the tribute and stated it was cancelled for unknown reasons.
+The cancellation prompted backlash against the AMAs from fans and industry peers.
+Jermaine Dupri stated: "If the American Music Awards canceled the Chris Brown performance, then that means they canceled the 40th anniversary of Thriller.
 Which means they canceled the Michael Jackson tribute.
 Black Music, we in trouble."
-Similarly John Branca, the co-executor of the Michael Jackson Estate stated that the AMAs should be ashamed of themselves and that the cancellation is an attack on Black Music.
-Following the global success of "Under the Influence", the title of the song gave its name to the European tour that Brown subsequently embarked in 2023, the "Under the Influence Tour", which registered sold out during all the 24 arena dates scheduled, with 7 additional dates being later added, also registering sold out.
-The tour included six nights at London's O2 Arena, three nights at Accor Arena in Paris, three nights at Ziggo Dome in Amsterdam and more.
-Prior to the start of the "Under The Influence Tour", the original opening act Skillibeng withdrew from the tour and was replaced by South African singer Tyla.
-The tour marked Brown's first tour in Europe since the 2016 European leg of his One Hell of a Nite Tour.
-The tour also marked Brown's first concerts in the United Kingdom following the revoking of his ban from entering the country implemented in 2010.
+John Branca, the co-executor of the Michael Jackson Estate stated that the AMAs should be ashamed and the cancellation was an attack on Black Music.
+Following the success of "Under the Influence", the title gave its name to the European tour that Brown embarked upon in 2023, the "Under the Influence Tour", which sold out for all 24 arena dates scheduled, with 7 additional dates being added, also sold out.
+The tour included six nights at London's O2 Arena, three at Accor Arena in Paris, three at Ziggo Dome in Amsterdam and more.
+Prior to the start of the tour, the opening act Skillibeng withdrew and was replaced by South African singer Tyla.
+The tour marked Brown's first in Europe since the 2016 European leg of his One Hell of a Nite Tour.
+The tour marked Brown's first concerts in the UK following the revoking of his ban from entering the country, implemented in 2010.